awsdocs/amazon-msk-developer-guide/doc_source/msk-provision-throughput.md

 | kafka\.m5\.12xlarge | 14 |
 | kafka\.m5\.16xlarge | 16 |
 | kafka\.m5\.24xlarge | 16 |

+Your updated configuration may not take effect for up to 24 hours, and may take longer when a source volume is not fully utilized\.
+However, transitional volume performance at least equals the performance of source storage volumes during the migration period\.
+A fully\-utilized 1 TiB volume typically takes about six hours to migrate to an updated configuration\.

 ## Provisioning storage throughput using the AWS Management Console<a name="provisioned-throughput-console"></a>